codedthinking/bead.zip/docs/_guides/collaboration.md

 $ bead save shared-storage
 ```

-This creates a clear handoff where each researcher's contribution is preserved and traceable.
+Now both researchers have their work saved, and anyone can see exactly what each person contributed.

 ## Team Organization Patterns

 ### 1. Distributed Development

-**Setup**: Each team member has their own development box plus shared boxes.
+**How it works**: Everyone has their own workspace plus shared storage for finished work.

 ```bash
 # Each researcher sets up their environment